 Why eat what’s in season?
 We know that it is better to eat local, seasonal produce.
-Better for us and for the planet.
-We often don’t, as we are not really sure what is in Spring, Summer, Autumn & Winter seasons.
+Better for us and the planet.
+We often don’t, as we are not sure what is in Spring, Summer, Autumn & Winter seasons.
 Now, let’s talk about the benefits of eating seasonal produce.

 Reduced Carbon Footprint

 One of the most salient benefits of eating seasonally is that you are effectively reducing your carbon footprint and supporting a more geographically sustainable food economy.
 We are rarely encouraged to think about the physical lengths our food travels before arriving on the market shelves.
 And all of this travel comes with a hefty environmental cost that is concealed from the consumer’s eye.
+Eating seasonally also reduces the energy and associated CO2 emissions required to grow and transport out-of-season produce.
+When you buy seasonal produce, you help to reduce the demand for out-of-season produce, which requires shipping/importing from other countries.
+This means less transportation, fewer fuels, refrigeration, and less irradiation of produce.

 Reduced Pesticide Consumption

 In addition to the fossil fuels used to transport out-of-season produce to all corners of the world a little something extra needs to be added into the mix to keep these jet-set fruits and veggies fresh.
 This ‘something’ would be pesticides and preservatives.
-By avoiding out of season produce and choosing locally grown – and organic where possible – we can minimise the intake of chemicals.
+By avoiding out-of-season produce and choosing locally grown – and organic where possible – we can minimise the intake of chemicals.